 After writing three non-fiction books, I decided to turn once more to my first literary love: fiction.
 I wanted to find out, once and for all, if I could produce the kind of gripping novel I loved to read.
 Between a full-time job and being a hands-on dad, I used every stolen moment I could find to write my first novel.
 It took me a year and a lot of hard work but it proved worth it: my debut novel Force of Justice became a bestseller, hitting #1 on Amazon’s Pulp Thrillers chart.

-When I’m not at my laptop trying to map out the next book or to reach my daily word count, I love nothing better than hitting the trails on my mountain bike, or the surf to share in my children’s joy at catching waves.
+When I’m not at my laptop trying to map out the next book or to reach my daily word count, I love nothing better than hitting the trails on my mountain bike, or the surf to share in my children’s joy of catching waves.